**** Important Notice****

-Our first online meeting was very successful.
-We will be continuing with them as long as we cannot physically meet….see the calendar on the right of this page for meeting links on the appropriate dates .
-We are currently using a program called “Zoom,” which is compatible with most devices, ie computers and smart phones.
+We now conduct online meetings, and will be continuing with them as long as we cannot physically meet….see the calendar on the right of this page for meeting links on the appropriate dates .
+We are currently using a program called “Zoom,” which is compatible with most devices, ie computers, pads and smart phones.
 Just click on the link in the calendar and follow the prompts.

 Also, members can see recordings of the meetings and any presentations in the “Members” section of these pages.